 15Then they arose and went over by number: 12 for Benjamin and for Ish-bosheth the son of Saul, and 12 of the servants of David.

 16And each one of them seized his opponent by the head, and thrust his sword in his opponent’s side; so they fell down together.
 Therefore that place was called Helkath Hazzurim; it is in Gibeon.

-17And the battle was very severe that day, and Abner and the men of Israel were defeated before the servants of David.
+17And the battle was very fierce that day, and Abner and the men of Israel were defeated before the servants of David.

-18Now the three sons of Zeruiah were there, Joab and Abishai and Asahel, and Asahel was as light of foot as one of the wild gazelles in the open field.
+18Now the three sons of Zeruiah were there, Joab and Abishai and Asahel, and Asahel was as swift of foot as one of the gazelles in the field.

 19And Asahel pursued after Abner, and as he went he did not turn to the right hand nor to the left from following Abner.

-22And Abner said again to Asahel, “Turn aside from following me.
+22And Abner said again to Asahel, “Turn aside from going after me.
 Why should I strike you to the ground?
-How then could I hold up my face to your brother Joab?”
+How then could I lift up my face to your brother Joab?”

 23But he refused to turn aside.
-So Abner struck him in the belly with the back end of the spear so that the spear came out through his back.
-And he fell down there and died right there.
+So Abner struck him in the belly with the back end of the spear so that the spear came out behind him.
+And he fell down there and died where he was.
 And it came to pass that as many as came to the place where Asahel had fallen down and died, stood still.

 24But Joab and Abishai pursued after Abner.
 And as the sun was going down they came to the hill of Ammah that lies before Giah on the road to the wilderness of Gibeon.

 25And the sons of Benjamin gathered themselves together behind Abner and became one band, and they stood on the top of a hill.